Areas of Practice:

 High net worth individuals regularly instruct Mr Vollenweider in complex financial remedy cases involving international property portfolios and companies.
 He is used to dealing with family trusts and the tracing and recovery of assets allegedly dissipated.

-He has been led by the Honourable Mr Justice Nicholas Francis Q.C. of 29 Bedford Row in two of his cases before Sir Nicholas’s appointment.
-He has appeared, instructed alone, against Alexis Campbell Q.C. of 29 Bedford Row in a £25million financial remedy claim concerning a long marriage, and has had the pleasure of working alongside Elizabeth McGrath Q.C. of 3 Paper Buildings concerning a very short marriage.
+He has been led by the Honourable Mr Justice Nicholas Francis K.C. of 29 Bedford Row in two of his cases before Sir Nicholas’s appointment.
+He has appeared, instructed alone, against Alexis Campbell K.C. of 29 Bedford Row in a £25million financial remedy claim concerning a long marriage, and has had the pleasure of working alongside Elizabeth McGrath K.C. of 3 Paper Buildings concerning a very short marriage and opposite Samantha Hillas K.C. of St John's Buildings, where he relied on an alleged completed agreement and the case of Xydhias v Xydhias 1 FLR 683.
+The case ultimately settled.
 He has been instructed as sole Counsel in a case where the wealth of the husband was allegedly £75 million.

-He has appeared against Farrer & Co, solicitors to Her Majesty the Queen.
+He has appeared against Farrer & Co, solicitors to Queen Elizabeth II at the time.